 I’ve been using WordPress almost since I first started Web Development.
-It’s almost a right of passage for PHP developers in many ways.
 It’s one of the most used web apps across the Internet as well as one of the most popular open source PHP platforms you can find.

 Admittedly, there was a time when my impression of WordPress was much less positive than it is now.
 Anyone who’s been in web development for a while has heard the negativity, but let’s be honest, most software sucks, and it’s WordPress’ ability to continually evolve and improve that makes it the incredible platform that it is.

 We have sites that serve content to tens of thousands of subscribers and millions of hits a month.
 Everyday, WordPress’ ability to cope with everything we can throw it surprises me, although at this stage, it probably shouldn’t anymore.

 Late in 2018, WordPress 5.0 was released with the new block editor Gutenberg.
 Lots of people online were frustrated with the changes and if you search the web you can find posts both positive and negative.

 As an example, the Classic Editor plugin that reverts back to the old WordPress editor has well over 3 million installs just in the few short months since WordPress 5 was released.

 I don’t really have an opinion on that, the freedom that WordPress gives you means you have the right and the ability to use the software however you want.
 Don’t like Gutenberg, that’s fine.

 I have sites that use Gutenberg (like this one), and I run sites that don’t.
 I also have sites that use visual page builders like Divi.

 Personally, I enjoy Gutenberg and have only good things to say about WordPress 5.
 It took some adjusting at first, but the block editor feels much more natural now.

 For what it’s worth, I give WordPress 5 and Gutenberg a big thumbs up and can’t wait to see what comes next.